Number : Season 26, serial 4 of 4.

 Length : 3 x 25 minute episodes.

-Plot : The Doctor returns companion Ace back to her present-day home; Perivale but strange things are happening.
-The locals seem to be disappearing, after crossing paths with a strange black cat.
+Plot : The Doctor returns companion Ace, back to her present-day home; in Perivale.
+However, strange things are happening.
+The locals seem to be disappearing, after crossing paths with a strange black-cat.

 Whats good : It ended.

 Whats bad : Everything is just wrong.
 The story, the Master, the cat people, Hale and Pace.

-Review With Spoilers : Survival is the 4th episode of season 26 and was a notable episode on many fronts.
+Review With Spoilers : Survival is the fourth and last serial of season 26 – and was a notable story; on many fronts.

-It was also the final original series episode broadcast, before the original series was finally cancelled.
-It featured the final appearance of the Anthony Ainley Master.
+It was also the final original series story broadcast, before the series was finally cancelled.
+It featured the final appearance of the Anthony Ainley – Master.

-Clearly that is a huge legacy to hang on what wasn’t originally conceived as a season (and series) finale but the problem with Survival was, that it was just plain awful.
-If any post JNT episode of Who can best sum up how much the show had lost its way – then this is it.
+Clearly, that is a huge legacy to hang – on what wasn’t originally conceived, as a season (and series) finale but the problem with Survival was, that it was just plain awful.
+If any post JNT serial of Doctor Who, can best sum up how much the show had lost its way; then this is it.

-A pointless return by the Ainley Master, who is stuck in a strange alternate reality with the cast of the Cats – musical, whilst being turned into a feline; himself.
+A pointless return by the Ainley – Master, who is stuck in a strange alternate reality with the cast of the Cats – the musical, whilst being slowly turned – into a feline.

-It appears the only reason for bolting the Master into this, was to provide some much needed gravitas to what in effect was a pretty weak story.
-But it makes no sense as to why the Master was stuck here, without his Tardis.
+It appears the only reason for bolting the Master into this, was to provide some much needed gravitas – to what in effect was a pretty weak story.
+But it makes no sense as to why the Master is stuck here, without Tardis.
 Even 80’s popular funnymen; Hale and Pace – (popping up in a bizarre unsettling cameo back in Perivale) fail to provide anything of note.